Responsive Community Grants

 d.
 Leadership, Collaboration and Community Engagement: Does the proposed project or program foster leadership, encourage collaboration, or increase community participation?

-3. The Foundation will consider applications to support: general programming, operating costs, small capital projects, or the purchase of equipment and/or supplies for eligible organizations.
+3. The Foundation will consider applications to support general programming, operating costs, small capital projects, or the purchase of equipment and/or supplies for eligible organizations.

 ELIGIBILITY